 Maiden's Tower - Leander's Tower - Kiz kulesi

 Istanbul's city pictures almost always include "Kiz Kulesi".
 "Kiz Kulesi" is called in English Maiden's Tower or Leander's Tower.
 The Maiden's Tower is located on a small islet at a very short distance from the shores of the district "Uskudar" in the Asian side of the city.
-It can be seen from Topkapi Palace, Dolmabahçe Palace, Ortakoy distric and many other interesting places of Istanbul.
+It can be seen from Topkapi Palace, Dolmabahçe Palace, Ortakoy Distric and many other interesting places of Istanbul.

 In the 12th century, the emperor Manuel Comnenus has built a small fortress where the tower is located.
-He wanted to tie a chain to close the Bosphorus straight.
+He wanted to tie a chain to close the Bosphorus Strait.
 The other end of the chain was tied to Tower of Mangana.

 Today the tower is used as a lighthouse, signaling station and tourist spot, having a restaurant and cafe with a magnificent view of Istanbul.
 The building you see dates from the 18th century.